Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/dev_doc.md

 - Resorted to creating content with Midjourney, designing the hero image and subsequently editing it in Photoshop.
 - Focused on achieving a strong contrast by making the left 1/3 of the hero image predominantly black to enhance text readability.
 - Invested time in learning Photoshop through tutorials and learning essential shortcuts.
-- Overall the a process took way longer than initially anticipated.
+- Overall, the process took much longer than initially anticipated.

 ## Project Progress: November 21st
 ### Design Refinement and Styling Initiation:

 - Refined the logo further using Photoshop.
-- Added both the logo and the hero image to the assets images folder.
+- I added both the logo and the hero image to the assets' images folder.
 - Inserted both the logo and hero image in the HTML index.
 - Initiated the styling process in the CSS file.
 - Added fonts and created general styles for body{} and headings{} which included defining fonts and colors, as well as setting background colors.